esin87/cheerup/README.md

 # cheerups!

-This app will cheer you up (in progress).
+This app will cheer you up.
 The Internet can always use more kindness.
 Sometimes we're our own harshest critic.
 This corner of the Internet is for positive vibes, only.

 ## Description